zfdzt/mcmthesis/README.md

-# This is the latex template and report for mcmthesis.
+# This is the report for mcmthesis.